BETH LEVIN piano

 ProgrammeFelix Mendelssohn

-Variations serieuses Op.54 Peter Mennin Five Pieces Wolfgang Amadeus Mozart Sonata in A major K.331 Maurice Ravel Menuet Antique Xilin Wang Night in a Deserted Village London premiere from Piano Suite in Shanxi Folk Songs Style Op.36 |
+Variations serieuses Op.54 Peter Mennin Five Pieces Wolfgang Amadeus Mozart Sonata in A major K.331 Maurice Ravel Menuet Antique Xilin Wang Night in a Deserted Village London premiere from Piano Suite in Shanxi Folk Songs Style Op.36 Levin plays with a rare percussive audacity, making notes and phrases stand out in high relief. |

 Beth Levin